yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

   - Hacks
 ---

 Arch Linux is a Linux distribution known for its not-so-beginner-friendly command line installer, no ready-to-use system after installation and requirement of above average knowledge of command line.
-However, Arch Linux allows me to setup a system in my desired state in shortest possible time with least effort.
-This is why, I keep coming back to Arch Linux even after some of its annoyances.
+However, Arch Linux allows me to set up a system in my desired state in shortest possible time with least effort.
+This is why I keep coming back to Arch Linux even after some of its annoyances.

 This guide is written primarily for my reference, as someone who has installed Arch Linux several times, I still can't remember all the installation steps perfectly.
 Most of the steps have been taken from [Arch wiki](https://wiki.archlinux.org/index.php/installation_guide) and should work on other setups also.